-To many people, losing their virginity can also lead to a horrible situation called slut shaming.
+To many people, losing their virginity can also lead to negative labeling.
 The person’s peers may start to call them names just because they allowed themselves to have sexual intercourse with someone.
 And in the same direction, it causes women to be devalued for the amount of sex she has.

 Virginity is also a heteronormative concept, which can cause people from other sexual points to feel left out.
 Increasing the prejudice and discrimination against them.
 It erases people that have not only different sexual orientations but also people that don’t answer to the binary gender construct such as transgender people.